Why Diversity in Clinical Trials is So Important

 We depend upon the available research to know that a drug could be safe and effective, and the likelihood of it causing side effects.
 But the nature of those effects can vary between people of different ancestry.
 Some medicines may work in different ways in different population groups and in different ages, genders, etc. Trials that represent the intended patient population will better predict the results and better predict the outcomes for more people if the study population is more diverse.

-For example, in one study in patients with MS, Black people's response to therapy did not last as long as White people’s response.
+For example, in one study in patients with multiple sclerosis (MS), Black people's response to therapy did not last as long as White people’s response.
 Local anaesthetic works for a shorter time on people with red hair.
 It’s believed that women are more likely to suffer from some adverse side effects of medications because medicine dosages have historically been based on clinical trials conducted in men.
 Being able to assess how different groups respond to different medicines is key to treating conditions.

 But it’s not just about ethnicity.